sbekca/cursordrop/README.md

 3. The path is pasted into your terminal immediately
 4. In the background: `ssh mkdir -p && touch` creates a placeholder, then `scp` uploads the real file

+For videos: frames are extracted locally with FFmpeg, then uploaded as a folder in a single `scp` call.

-Screenshots are saved via native GDI+ DllCalls — no PowerShell process spawn.
+For screenshots: saved via native GDI+ DllCalls — no PowerShell process spawn.

 ## Supported Editors